Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 • The formal consent form will be emailed to you after booking

-Based on the information provided, FluMist® is not suitable for your child.
+Based on the information provided, a needle-free nasal influenza vaccine may not be suitable for your child.

 Age eligibility

-In Australia, the nasal influenza vaccine FluMist® is approved by the Therapeutic Goods Administration (TGA) for use in children and adolescents aged 2 years and over, up to under 18 years of age.
+In Australia, a needle-free nasal influenza vaccine is registered for use in children aged 2 years to under 18 years.

 The standard injectable influenza vaccine is widely available through GP clinics and community pharmacies for people outside this age range.

-Based on the information provided, FluMist® is not suitable for your child.
+Based on the information provided, a needle-free nasal influenza vaccine may not be suitable for your child.

 Please seek advice from your GP or immunisation provider regarding alternative influenza vaccines.
-An injectable influenza vaccine may still be suitable.
+An injectable influenza vaccine may still be appropriate.

 Important allergy information

-FluMist® is a live attenuated influenza vaccine and contains egg protein, gelatin, and trace amounts of gentamicin.
+This vaccine is a live attenuated influenza vaccine and may contain small amounts of egg protein, gelatin, and trace antibiotics.

-Children with a history of severe allergic reactions (including anaphylaxis) to any of these components should not receive this vaccine.
+Children with a history of severe allergic reactions (including anaphylaxis) to any of these components should not receive this type of vaccine.

 Some families may wish to consider this for cultural, religious, or personal reasons.